howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 Now we can fetch the related data...

-The current state of fileds we've changed in this chapter you can compare with those gists:
+The current state of fields we've changed in this chapter you can compare with those gists:

 [DAO.scala](https://gist.github.com/marioosh/7c3ee5fed1238c5daf89a4459727f575#file-dao-scala)
 [models/package.scala](https://gist.github.com/marioosh/7c3ee5fed1238c5daf89a4459727f575#file-models_package-scala)